yegor256/blog/_posts/2024/feb/2024-02-06-research-flow.md

 \end{document}
 ```

-Now you are ready to do the research, incrementally demonstrating your results to me,
+Now you are ready to do the research, incrementally demonstrating results,
-which I will criticize and then either approve or ask you to re-work, in this
+which I will criticize and either approve or ask you to re-work, in this
 particular order:

   1. Research Questions